Willy Adames Player Props: Brewers vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 8.5 K/9, which ranks 19th in the league.
+- The 8.6 strikeouts per nine innings compiled by the Reds pitching staff ranks 17th in MLB.

-- The Reds' 4.88 team ERA ranks 27th across all MLB pitching staffs.
+- The Reds have the 27th-ranked team ERA among all league pitching staffs (4.91).

-- Reds pitchers combine to surrender 116 total home runs at a rate of 1.3 per game (to rank 25th in baseball).
+- The Reds give up the fifth-most home runs in baseball (118 total, 1.3 per game).

-- Abbott (4-0 with a 1.21 ERA and 42 strikeouts in 37 1/3 innings pitched) gets the start for the Reds, his seventh of the season.

-- His last appearance came on Sunday against the San Diego Padres, when the left-hander threw 7 2/3 innings, surrendering one earned run while allowing four hits.
+- The right-hander last pitched on Monday against the Washington Nationals, when he threw five innings, allowing two earned runs while giving up six hits.

-- The 24-year-old has put together a 1.21 ERA and 10.1 strikeouts per nine innings across six games this season, while giving up a batting average of .155 to opposing hitters.
+- The 29-year-old has amassed a 6.72 ERA and 7.4 strikeouts per nine innings across 14 games this season, while giving up a batting average of .308 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.